-The SICC is a division of the Singapore High Court and part of the Supreme Court of Singapore.
+The SICC is a division of the General Division of the High Court and part of the Supreme Court of Singapore.
 All appeals from the SICC will be heard by the Court of Appeal of Singapore.

-Singapore High Court Judges and International Judges of the Supreme Court may be designated by the Chief Justice to hear cases in the SICC.
-The Chief Justice and Judges of Appeal may also hear cases in the SICC.
+Judges of the Appellate Division, Judges of the High Court and International Judges of the Supreme Court may be designated by the Chief Justice to hear cases in the SICC.
+The Chief Justice and Justices of the Court of Appeal may also hear cases in the SICC.

-The Chief Justice and Judges of Appeal, including Judges, Senior Judges and International Judges designated by the Chief Justice, may hear appeals from the SICC.
+The Chief Justice and Justices of the Court of Appeal including Judges of the Appellate Division, Judges of the High Court, Senior Judges and International Judges designated by the Chief Justice, may hear appeals from the SICC.

 The judges who may hear cases in the SICC and appeals from the SICC include the following: